How to calculate Loch Ness population based on predator-to-prey ratios

 Maximum weight of fish available for consumption

-563,680.0
+563,680.0 kg

 Maximum number of monsters that can live off this volume in a year